Get_Loud_-_Government_Shutdown_Header_10.21.25.png

 Dear [Rep. xxxx /Sen. xxxx]

 I am writing to make sure [Rep. xxxx /Sen. xxxx] understands the importance of federal funding for domestic violence programs granted to states and communities through the Violence Against Women Act, the Victims of Crime Act, the HHS Office on Family Violence Prevention and Services, and the DOJ Office of Violence Against Women.
-Federal grant cancellations, worrisome delays to the release of funding opportunities, firings at federal agencies that distribute funding for domestic violence services, and proposed cuts to domestic violence services in the Whitehouse’s skinny budget have me worried about the future of domestic violence services in Kentucky.
+The current government shutdown concerns me about the future of domestic violence services in Kentucky.

 In Kentucky, ZeroV and its 15 member programs rely on nearly $20.2 million in federal funding to provide lifesaving services to survivors of domestic violence and their children.
 Federal funding accounts for more than 40% of the programs' combined budgets, and it supports every domestic violence service our coalition provides, including crisis lines, emergency shelter, safety planning, court advocacy, housing assistance, food assistance, and more.
 This funding saves lives.